silvae86/silvae86.github.io/_posts/2018-10-28-how-to-install-semantic-mediawiki.markdown

 Happy Wiki'ing!

-## Extra: how to clone a semantic mediawiki installation
+## Extra 2: how to clone a semantic mediawiki installation

 Sometimes you need to create different installations for separate permissions management.
 In my case I had to create several SMW instances where my students had administrative permissions to be able to parametrize controlled vocabularies.
 However, if they would be administrator of their wiki, they would see everyone's work (which is obviously not good for evaluation!)